quantarray/skylark/README.md

 (bbl to gal).value should equal(31.5)
 (bbl of wti to gal).value should equal(42)
 ```
-Conversions are done though implicit ConversionProviders.
-Default ConversionProviders should suffice for most needs but you can roll your own at any time.
+Conversions are done though implicit *ConversionProviders*.
+The default *ConversionProviders* should suffice for most needs but you can roll your own at any time.

-Too many systems omit units of measure when storing or presenting numerical results.
+Too many systems omit units of measure when storing or presenting numerical quantities.
 Now you can store units of meausre along with a numeric value as a plain string.
 With *MeasureParsers* you can turn that string back into a measure.

 ```scala